nklabs/matlib/README.md

 Each of these operators performs an element-by-element operation (the same operation is performed on each corresponding element).

 They all take two parameters: ROWS and COLS.
-These specify the share of the matrix arguments.
+These specify the shape of the matrix arguments.
 The default for ROWS and COLS is 1.

 These operators may be used for matrices, vectors or scalars: